byutrg/baseterm-api/README.md

 A Symfony project created on April 4, 2016.

 BaseTerm API is an open-source Symfony based API intended to be used by [BaseTerm](https://github.com/byutrg/baseterm).
-BaseTerm API stores all termbase related information used by BaseTerm.
-The API can be very picky currently about the kinds of TBX files it will accept.
+BaseTerm API stores all termbase (terminology database) related information used by BaseTerm.
+The API only supports TBX-Basic files for import/export.

-This API is similar to the Python based [CRITI API](https://github.com/LexTerm/CRITI/tree/master/server) and either can be used by BaseTerm with minor modifications.
+This API uses the same routes as the Python based [CRITI API](https://github.com/LexTerm/CRITI/tree/master/server) and either API can be used by BaseTerm.

 ## Installation